-Despite over-provisioning, unmanaged flows above 1 Gb/s introduce the risk of impacting other traffic on the GÉANT IP network and causing congestion.
+Although GÉANT is over-provisioned by design, unmanaged flows above 1 Gb/s introduce the risk of impacting other traffic on the GÉANT IP network and causing congestion.
 The GÉANT point-to-point advanced services offer circuits of between 1 Gb/s and 10 Gb/s that avoid congestion and provide uncontended bandwidth over the GÉANT domain.
+(40 Gb/s wavelengths have been implemented in the backbone to support IP services, but to date no NREN has requested 40 Gb/s for advanced services.)